LSBUGPG/movement-tutorial/README.md

 transform.Translate(speed * Time.deltaTime * Vector3.right);
 ```

+> [!TIP]
+> If you want the speed to change during the game, for example when you hit a booster pad, you can achieve this by modifying the `speed` value in the code.

 ## Getting player input

 There are currently two systems for getting player input within Unity.
 These are known as `Input Manager (Old)` and `Input System Package (New)`.
 The old system is still the default option when you create a new Unity project, so we will use that in this tutorial.
 However, it would not be hard to swap out that system for the new one and make it work in this tutorial.